 A forced-air heating system burns fuel — gas or heating oil — in a furnace and circulates hot air through a system of ducts.
 To maintain this type of system, you need to:

 - Change Filters Regularly.
-Your furnace has a filter to keep airborne particles out.
+Your furnace has an air filter to keep airborne particles out.
 When this filter gets clogged, it reduces airflow through your ducts.
 Your furnace has to work harder to heat your home, increasing fuel use and putting stress on its parts.
 To avoid this problem, change the filter every one to three months.
-The International Association of Certified Home Inspectors explains how to know when it’s time to replace your furnace filters.
+The International Association of Certified Home Inspectors explains how to know when it’s time to replace your furnace filters and how to perform this simple DIY job.

 - Keep Registers Clear.
 Warm air from your heating ducts enters your rooms through heating vents, or registers.
 Make sure these vents are clean and not blocked by furniture, drapes, or carpeting.

 - Get a Tune-Up.
 Have your furnace professionally cleaned and tuned up once per year to keep it running at top efficiency.
-At the same time, have your ductwork inspected and cleaned if necessary.
+At the same time, do a checkup on your ductwork and get it cleaned if necessary.
 If you don’t have a contractor you use for your HVAC system, head over to HomeAdvisor.
 They will provide you with several reputable contractors in your area.

 Hydronic Heating Systems